How to watch Rafael Nadal and Novak Djokovic play at the 2024 Paris Olympics

 How many Olympics has Nadal played in?

 Novak Djokovic has never won a gold medal at the Olympics.
 He has one medal, a bronze in the singles event from the 2008 Games in Beijing.
-He has also finished in fourth place at the Games twice.
+He has also finished in fourth place at the Games twice, including when he lost to Alexander Zverev in the semifinals at the Tokyo Olympics three years ago.

 How do I watch Novak Djokovic on TV at the 2024 Paris Olympics?